-Working within the PR industry since 2014, my team has spent over one million dollars on PR tools.
+Working within the PR industry since 2014, my team has spent over one million dollars on various Public Relations tools.

 The cost for these sometimes necessary tools goes up every few years – and so does the average cost for a PR firm.
 Many small businesses are unable to find budget for PR work

 The majority of the tools I use for PR outreach, campaign management, analytics and data analysis are custom built.
 However there are many free PR tools that I rely on.

 These tools are strong enough to take the place of a full PR agency.
 This free PR tool stack will charge your DIY PR campaign to compete against the biggest brands.